Introduction

 is comprised inota_all.bin

-by default.Rebuild the project.
+by default.Build the project.
 The OTA image file (

 ota_all.bin